-Survival probability
+Survival Probability

-The NTBC Study: Overall: two- and four-year overall survival rates were 96% and 93% respectively for patients who received nitisinone:
+The NTBC study: Overall: two- and four-year overall survival rates were 96% and 93%, respectively, for patients who received nitisinone:

-- Nitisinone started < 2 months of age: the two- and four-year survival rates were 88% and 88% respectively (historical control: 29% and 29% respectively) - Nitisinone started < 6 months of age: the two- and four-year survival rates were 94% and 94% respectively (historical control: 74% and 60% respectively) - Nitisinone started > 6 months of age: the two- and four-year survival rates were 97% and 93% respectively (historical control: 96% and 96% respectively)
+• Nitisinone started before two months of age: The two- and four-year survival rates were 88% and 88%, respectively (historical control: 29% and 29%, respectively).

+- Nitisinone started before six months of age: The two- and four-year survival rates were 94% and 94%, respectively (historical control: 74% and 60%, respectively). - Nitisinone started after six months of age: The two- and four-year survival rates were 97% and 93%, respectively (historical control: 96% and 96%, respectively).

-The Quebec Study: All (100%) nitisinone-treated patients versus 71% of nitisinone-naive patients were alive before liver transplant.
-Following liver transplantation, there were two deaths each in the nitisinone-naive (10%) and in the group of patients who started nitisinone > 30 days of age groups (28%).
-Both deaths in the post-transplantation nitisinone-treated group were reported as due to complications unrelated to HT1.
+The Quebec study: All (100%) nitisinone-treated patients versus 71% of nitisinone-naive patients were alive before liver transplant.
+Following liver transplantation, there were two deaths each in the nitisinone-naive (10%) and in the group of patients who started nitisinone after 30 days of age (28%).
+Both deaths in the post-transplantation nitisinone-treated group were reported as due to complications unrelated to HT-1.

-Liver failure
+Liver Failure

-The NTBC Study: seven patients (3.4%) died of liver failure and seven patients (3.4%) underwent liver transplant due to liver failure; compared with historical control in which 25% died of liver failure and 6.4% underwent liver transplant due to liver failure.
+The NTBC study: Seven patients (3.4%) died of liver failure and seven patients (3.4%) underwent liver transplant due to liver failure.
+In the historical control, 25% died of liver failure and 6.4% underwent liver transplant due to liver failure.

-The Quebec Study: none of patients who started nitisinone < 30 days of age had developed detectable liver disease after more than five years of treatment.
+The Quebec study: None of the patients who started nitisinone after 30 days of age had developed detectable liver disease after more than five years of treatment.